 Swim with the whale sharks in Barangay Tan-Awan

 The world's largest fish, the whale shark (Rhincodon typus) have learned to feed from local fishermen, who sprinkle krill in the water for the sharks to suck into their gills.
-So "domesticated" have the local sharks become, that tourists now congregate to Tan-Awan town in Oslob to snorkel in the waters as the sharks slowly circle the waters, sucking in a free meal.
+So "domesticated" have the local sharks become, that tourists now congregate to Tan-Awan town in Oslob to snorkel as the sharks slowly circle the waters, sucking in a free meal.

 To be sure, this is not considered a responsible travel practice: environmentalists fear some harm will come the whale sharks' way if this practice is not stopped.
 On the other hand, the visitors have turned a sleepy fishing town into a relatively prosperous tourist town.